 This block of four shows a large failure of the brown color printing process on the two top stamps resulting in missing tent flags and inscriptions on the right stamp:

 While postal traffic picked up somewhat after the French left North Vietnam, complete letters from the period are still rare, especially local ones.
 It is more common to find an international letter to a fellow socialist country as there was still limited contact with the West.

 Below is a very rare local letter.
 It is franked with a single 50D imperforated in red/orange-yellow.
 The 50D represented a discounted intercity rate (which was also typical for Indochina before).
-The climate and raw material shortages ensured that paper did not service too long.
-Since the stamps were issued in October, 1954 this letter represents a very early usage.
+The climate and raw material shortages ensured that paper did not survive too long.
+Since the stamps were issued in October, 1954 this letter represents a very early usage just a few days after the Viet Minh retook the city from the French.
 Propaganda cachet celebrating the liberation of Hanoi is at the top.

 Spectacular multi-franked letter to China featuring a block of six of the 50D imperforated value in red/orange-yellow.
 The tariff in September of 1956 was still 300 Dong.
 Notice the small rectangular Chinese censor stamp on the back.